 There are many instructors, but few fathers.
-We have an abundance of professionals who have embarked on ministry careers.
-But spiritual fathers are SO different.
+We have an abundance of voices which speak loudly and forcefully.
+But spiritual fathers are so different.

-Thing is…the world is full of people who love to throw out clinical instructions from their ideological high ground.
-But the reason for the depth of division in our society today is that so many people feel they’ve been abandoned.
-The heartless rhetoric from politicians rings hallow.
-People aren’t as stupid as they’re often perceived to be.
-They know that political ideology doesn’t truly care.
-The system doesn’t give a damn either, and hasn’t for years.
+Thing is…the world is full of people who love to throw out clinical instructions from their ideological high ground, often from the platform of social media.
+But the reason for the depth of division in our society today is that so many feel abandoned.
+Heartless rhetoric rings hallow.
+The system doesn’t care either, and hasn’t for years.
 On top of this, there are multitudes who find themselves swimming against the wake of family dysfunctionality, often dealing with issues related to fatherhood, or the lack of it.
 As a pastor, I get to see this stuff up close and personal.
 Yet society seems unwilling to honestly address the REAL issues which affect REAL people.
-And then we wonder why we’re in such a mess?
+And then we wonder why we’re in such a predicament?

 That’s why we need fatherhood like never before.
 Fathers raise sons and daughters.
 Fathers champion their kids.
 Fathers are protective and caring.
 Fathers journey with their children through good times and bad, helping them navigate life and just being there.
 Fatherhood is not a job.
 It’s a high call.